How Does a Cash Withdrawal Work?

 Cons of Cash Withdrawals

-• High Cost: Cash withdrawals are usually expensive, with an upfront fee as well as daily compounding interest (at a rate that is usually higher than the purchase rate on a card).
+• High Cost: Cash withdrawals are usually expensive, with an upfront fee as well as daily compounding interest that begins immediately after the withdrawal (at a rate that is usually higher than the purchase rate on a card, sometimes significantly higher).

 • Small Size: Cash withdrawals are typically capped, depending on your financial history and credit limit.